jsoendermann/MongoStyleGuide/README.md

 - [3.1](#booleans--booleans-and-enums) **Booleans and enums**: Don't model things as booleans that have no natural correspondence to true/false, even if they only have two possible states.
 Use enums instead

     > Why?
-    > 1. Booleans can not be extended beyond two possible values but the field might have to be extended later to include additional values, e.g. a boolean field "hasArrived" could might have to be extended later to include the possibility of cancelled appointments
+    > 1. Booleans can not be extended beyond two possible values but the field might have to change later to include additional values, e.g. a boolean field "hasArrived" could not be extended later to include the possibility of cancelled appointments
     > 1. It makes meaning explicit.
-If your gender field contains the value true, you don't know if that means male or female
+If your gender field contains the value `true`, you can't tell if that means male or female

     | :x: gender              | :white_check_mark: gender |
     | :---------------- | :----------------- |